History of bitcoin: 2014

 In January 2014, Zynga announced it was testing bitcoin for purchasing in-game assets in seven of its games.
 That same month, The D Las Vegas Casino Hotel and Golden Gate Hotel & Casino properties in downtown Las Vegas announced they would also begin accepting bitcoin, according to an article by USA Today.
 The article also stated the currency would be accepted in five locations, including the front desk and certain restaurants.
 The network rate exceeded 10 petahash/sec.
 TigerDirect and Overstock.com started accepting bitcoin.

+The same month, an operator of a U.S. bitcoin exchange, Robert Faiella better known as Charlie Shrem, was arrested for money laundering.

 In early February 2014, one of the largest bitcoin exchanges, Mt.
 Gox, suspended withdrawals citing technical issues.
 By the end of the month, Mt.
 Gox had filed for bankruptcy protection in Japan amid reports that 744,000 bitcoins had been stolen.
 Months before the filing, the popularity of Mt.
 Gox had waned as users experienced difficulties withdrawing funds.

 In June 2014, the network exceeded 100 petahash/sec.
 On 18 June 2014, it was announced that bitcoin payment service provider BitPay would become the new sponsor of St. Petersburg Bowl under a two-year deal, renamed the Bitcoin St. Petersburg Bowl.
 Bitcoin was to be accepted for ticket and concession sales at the game as part of the sponsorship, and the sponsorship itself was also paid for using bitcoin.

 In July 2014, Newegg and Dell started accepting bitcoin.

-In September 2014, TeraExchange, LLC, received approval from the U.S.Commodity Futures Trading Commission "CFTC" to begin listing an over-the-counter swap product based on the price of a bitcoin.
+In September 2014, TeraExchange, LLC, received approval from the U.S. Commodity Futures Trading Commission "CFTC" to begin listing an over-the-counter swap product based on the price of a bitcoin.
 The CFTC swap product approval marks the first time a U.S. regulatory agency approved a bitcoin financial product.

 In December 2014, Microsoft began to accept bitcoin to buy Xbox games and Windows software.

 In 2014, several light-hearted songs celebrating bitcoin such as the "Ode to Satoshi" were released.

 A documentary film, The Rise and Rise of Bitcoin, was released in 2014, featuring interviews with bitcoin users such as a computer programmer and a drug dealer.

 On 13 March 2014, Warren Buffett called bitcoin a "mirage".